-But here’s the thing: it’s edible for humans, has medicinal qualities and is an excellent source of vitamin A. What’s more, the roots contain large amounts of the natural polyphenol known as resveratrol and that’s where the magic is for dogs.
+Japanese Knotweed is an herb that includes an excellent source of vitamin A, while the roots contain large amounts of the natural polyphenol known as resveratrol.
+That’s where the magic is for dogs.

 Resveratrol is also commonly found in red wine which is one of the reasons why red wine is so good for you.
-However, since we want to avoid giving our dogs red wine or resveratrol from grapes of course, Japanese Knotweed is the best source for your dog.
+However, since we avoid giving our dogs red wine or resveratrol from large amounts of grapes, a supplement containing Japanese Knotweed is an excellent alternative to supply resveratrol for your dog.

-Japanese knotweed and resveratrol in supplement form tend to be pretty reliable for dogs, but it’s important to remember that clinical trials are limited.
+Japanese knotweed and resveratrol in supplement form tend to be pretty reliable for dogs, but it’s worth noting that clinical trials are limited.
 While there has been some exciting information regarding this herb and using it for dogs (especially dogs with cancer) most of the studies involve mice.

 - One study illustrated a decreased rate of the spread of colon cancer in mice who took the polyphenol orally.
 It’s the anti-cancer application that tends to make the most headlines, with a mixed bag of reports to explore.
 Some are rather excited about the effects of resveratrol, with some evidence suggesting that the use of a resveratrol supplement having an impact on one or more stages of cancer development in dogs.

-Despite this limited evidence, there is some anecdotal evidence to suggest that a small dosage of resveratrol in the range of five to seven milligrams per 30 pounds of body weight daily should do the trick.
-Exceeding this dosage is not wise until further research is done, but the small dosage should help you safely assess the viability of this herbal treatment for your four-legged family member.
+Despite this limited evidence, there is some anecdotal evidence to suggest that a small dosage of resveratrol in the range of five to seven milligrams per 30 pounds of body weight daily may do the trick.
+We share another option below for figuring out the dosage for your dog when using a human product.
+MAKE SURE YOU USE ORGANIC!

-There are no known studies regarding Japanese knotweed and dogs that suggest any known toxic side effects in dogs, but again it must be stressed that research is limited.
+- There are no known studies regarding Japanese knotweed and dogs that suggest any known toxic side effects in dogs, but again it must be stressed that research is limited.
 There have been some studies in rats, where higher doses of the supplement led to significant problems like dehydration, anemia and even kidney problems.
 Typically these studies use very high doses which aren’t the doses that would be used in typical daily situations.

 References: Herbs for Pets by M.L.
 Wulff-Tilford and G.L.
 Tilford, Natural Remedies for Dogs and Cats by CJ Puotinen